LOFT Community Services’ response to novel coronavirus (COVID-19)

 Toronto Community Housing Partnership locations (College View, Dunn Ave, Arleta Ave, Mount Dennis, Pelham Park Gardens)

-Social distancing measures are in place.
-Our staff will provide support via phone and in-person as required.
+Our staff are providing support via phone and in-person as required with physical distancing measures.